LibertyDSNP/spec/pages/Ethereum/Identity.md

 ## Upgrade Interface

-It is an open question if we want to require a standard set of upgrade interfaces.
+It is an open question whether a standard set of upgrade interfaces should be required.

 ## Additional Required Interfaces